A cluster of interrelated conditions that greatly increases the risk of developing Type 2 diabetes and heart disease.

 Insulin resistance may lead to hyperinsulinemia, or too much insulin in the bloodstream.
 As the body becomes less and less efficient at using insulin, the pancreas must secrete more and more insulin to keep blood glucose levels in the normal range.
 Some scientists think that insulin resistance and hyperinsulinemia, independent of their effects on blood sugar levels, can promote heart disease through insulin’s effects on blood vessel walls and the blood’s tendency to clot.

-Other components of syndrome X that increase the risk of heart disease are high blood pressure, obesity, and blood lipid abnormalities, such as increased triglyceride levels, decreased levels of “good” high-density lipoprotein (HDL) cholesterol, and increased levels of small low-density lipoprotein (LDL) cholesterol particles.
+Other components of metabolic syndrome that increase the risk of heart disease are high blood pressure, obesity, and blood lipid abnormalities, such as increased triglyceride levels, decreased levels of “good” high-density lipoprotein (HDL) cholesterol, and increased levels of small low-density lipoprotein (LDL) cholesterol particles.

 The syndrome was a major concern of treatment guidelines issued in 2005 by the National Cholesterol Education Program (NCEP).
 The NCEP was established by the US National Heart, Lung, and Blood Institute to help lower the toll in illness and death caused by heart disease.
 According to the NCEP, metabolic syndrome raises the risk of heart disease as much as cigarette smoking does.
 A person should be regarded as having metabolic syndrome, say the guidelines, if any three of the following risk factors are present: